-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.
+Seminars three hours a week.

 FYSM 1310 [1.0 credit] Selected Topics in Psychology

 Psychology is the scientific study of our thoughts, feelings and behavior.
 Course examines a selected topic in psychology.
 The specific topic will vary from year to year and will be announced in advance of the registration